 Breakfast cereal is one of the products that gave store brands their bad image.
 Bankrate quotes author Toni House as saying the off-brand cereals she tried as a kid were “like eating Styrofoam.”

-If you’re able to find a store brand cereal you like, you can save big.
-At Walmart, Kellogg’s and General Mills cereals cost anywhere from $0.15 to a whopping $0.30 per ounce, while Great Value cereals typically cost between $0.07 and $0.19 per ounce.
-That’s a savings of up to 53%.
+If you’re able to find a store-brand cereal you like, you can save big bucks.
+At Walmart, Kellogg’s and General Mills cereals cost anywhere from $0.15 to $0.24 per ounce, while Great Value cereals typically cost between $0.08 and $0.20 per ounce.
+That’s a savings of up to 47%.

 Some shopping experts are passionately loyal to particular name brands of condiments.
 For instance, Jeff Yeager, who writes under the name “The Ultimate Cheapskate,” tells Bankrate he chooses store brands for nearly everything, but he won’t buy any cream cheese other than the Philadelphia brand.